finos/symphony-bdk-java/docs/migration.md

 </table>

 ## Bot's configuration
-In Java SDK, two configuration files were required : `application.yaml` (or `application.config`) and `bot-config.json`.
+In Java BDK 1.0, two configuration files were required : `application.yaml` (or `application.config`) and `bot-config.json`.
 Java BDK 2.0 lightened the configuration.
 Therefore, only `src/main/resources/config.yaml` file is required with a minimum of configuration.

 Bot’s configuration in Java BDK 2.0 should have the following properties:
 - `host`: pod’s host name